databricks/spark-training/ampcamp/movie-recommendation-with-mllib.md

 then augmenting the model using your ratings.
 If this sounds interesting to you, you can take a look at the implementation of MatrixFactorizationModel and see how to update the model for new users and new movies.

+## Solution code

+In case you want to see your recommendation first or the complete source code, we put the solution under `/root/machine-learning/scala/solution`.